 - Eat less red meat.
 A study by researchers at the University of Chicago finds that the greenhouse gas emissions of animal vs plant protein diets vary by as much “as the difference between owning an average sedan versus a sport-utility vehicle.”

 - Eat more plants.
 It’s not only healthy, but the carbon footprint is less than a meat-heavy diet.

 - Eat less processed, packaged foods.
 Again, a healthier option, but you’ll also reduce your carbon footprint as these types of foods are major contributors to GHG emissions.

-This fact always amazes me: If food waste were a country, it would be the third largest emitter of greenhouse gases.
-Food waste really is a huge waste and if you do nothing else to reduce your carbon footprint, take some steps to reduce your food waste.
+This fact always amazes me: If food waste were a country, it would be the third-largest emitter of greenhouse gases.
+Food waste really is a huge waste and if you do anything else to reduce your carbon footprint, take some steps to reduce your food waste.